mrezabayat/iamsorush/content/posts/cpp-lambda-functions/index.md

         RecvGhosts();
         MoveBoundaryPoints();
     }

     // The rest ...
 };
 ```

-Each processore is going to solve a `RoadSection`.
+Each processor is going to solve a `RoadSection`.
 Each `RoadSection` is allocated some `points`.
 When run is called, each processor run these tasks:

 - `ISendBoundaryPoints()`: In a non-blocking way, send  boundary points to neighboring road sections.
 - `MoveInternalPoints()`: Move cars which are not on boundaries, i.e. defer solving boundaries.
 - `RecvGhosts()`: Receive boundary of neighbors which are ghosts in this `RoadSection.
-- ` MoveBoundaryPoints()`: A boundary points, now, knows its left and right points, its dependencies, so it can be moved.
+- ` MoveBoundaryPoints()`: A boundary point, now, knows its left and right points, its dependencies, so it can be moved.